borism/gcp-ci-cd-python-apps/README.md

 ##### **Create service load balancers**

-To avoid having to enter the information manually in the UI, use the Kubernetes command-line interface to create load balancers for your services.
+To avoid having to enter the information manually in the UI, use the Kubernetes command-line interface to create load-balancers for your services.
 Alternatively, you can perform this operation in the Spinnaker UI.

 In Cloud Shell, run the following command from the source code directory:
 ```